jeffersonoliveira-dev/pinterest-clone-fcc/README.md

 - [ ] learn about hooks
 - [ ] maybe use hooks instead of Redux
 - [ ] design login page

+ // need to learn about testing /tdd for components with typescript